Becoming a Missionary

 Calling

-The biggest factor that determines whether or not that we should become a missionary (sent-one) is whether or not we are called by God to be a missionary (sent-one).
+The biggest factor that determines whether or not we should become a missionary is God’s calling.

-What if God hindered you from becoming a missionary, how would you respond?
+How would you respond if God hindered you from becoming a missionary?

-What if your pastor disagreed with you becoming a missionary, how would you respond?
+How would you respond if your pastor disagreed with you about becoming a missionary?

 How does your spouse feel about you becoming a missionary?

-To what ministry, do you sense God is calling you to do?
+To what ministry do you sense God is calling you?

-In what way does God specifically want you to minister and not everyone else?
+In what way does God uniquely want you to minister?

-What else can you do for a living, besides missionary work, and still feel like you are doing all that God wants you to do?
+What else can you do vocationally and still feel like you are doing all that God wants you to do?

-What is one ministry that if you did not have another job, you would prefer to do that ministry as your job?
+What is one particular ministry that you would prefer to do as your vocation?

 Domestic Missionaries